sachinKumarGautam/Minimal-Boilerplate/README.md

 # React redux boilerplate with minimal build configuration without using Create-react-app

 This boilerplate is Using React, Redux, Redux-observables, Webpack, babel,

+Currently this boilerplate is using React-toolkit as ui library will be updated in Material ui in future